Congress fights polls to help BJP win, alleges Manish Sisodia | Politics

 Its strategy is to help the BJP win,'' Sisodia alleged.

-''We will get full majority.
-Our target is to defeatthe BJP,'' he said.
+''We will get a full majority.
+Our target is to defeat the BJP,'' he said.

 On the other hand, in Gujarat, government schools arebeing shut down, he claimed.